digiltd/oh-rtd-test/eBus-Binding.md

 	Number HU_PollingExample1			"Polling Example 1 [%s]"									(HeatingUnit)				{ ebus="id:fw_version2, data:FF 08 50 22 03 CC 9A 01 00, refresh:60"}
 	Number HU_PollingExample2			"Polling Example 2 [%s]"										(HeatingUnit)				{ ebus="id:no_of_firing, class:heating_kw, cmd:no_of_firing, dst:08, refresh:10"}

+## Logging
+Normally the binding is quiet and you can only see errors or important messages in your log files.
+But if you need more information then you can modify the logging file ``configuration/logback.xml``.

+``org.openhab.binding.ebus.parser.EBusTelegramParser``

+This is the standard logger for this binding

+``org.openhab.binding.ebus.parser.Analyses``

+This is a special logger to show/analyse the received telegrams

+``org.openhab.binding.ebus.parser.BruteForce``

+This is a special logger to show raw telegram data

+## Custom Parser
+You can add your own parser configuration by setting the property ``ebus:parserUrl`` in your ``openhab.cfg`` file.

+More information [here](https://github.com/csowada/openhab-bindings/wiki/eBus-Parser-Config) (german language, use translator)